Brazil All-Time Team

 AM: Ademir (Recife, Pernambuco)

-Ademir formed a great attacking trio with Zizinho and Jair at the ill-fated WC Finals in 1950.
+Ademir formed a great attacking trio with Zizinho and Jair at the ill-fated World Cup Finals in 1950.
+That line is considered the greatest ever seen in a World Cup Finals.
 He won the Golden Boot at the tournament.
+He also won the Copa America in 1949.
 For club football, he had two spells each with Sport Recife and Vasco da Gama.
 He also had one spell with Fluminense.

 AM/CM: Juninho Pernambucano (Recife, Pernambuco)

-He was the leading player at Olympique Lyonnais leading them to seven consecutive Ligue 1 titles between 2002 and 2008.
+Juninho Pernambucano was the leading player at Olympique Lyonnais leading them to seven consecutive Ligue 1 titles between 2002 and 2008.
 For the national team, his selection was limited by the number of great attackers in his generation.
-He was only capped 40 times and went to the 2006 WC Finals in Germany.
+He was only capped 40 times and went to the 2006 World Cup Finals in Germany.

 Mario Zagallo was involved in 4 of Brazil's 5 World Cup titles.
 He won 1958 and 1962 edition as a player.
 In 1970, he was the head coach.
 And in 1994, he served as an assistant coach.
 For his club career, he played for America, Flamengo and Botafago.
 He was a member of the great Botafago team that also featured Garrincha and Didi.